dime-worldbank/googletraffic/README.md

 <img src="images/nyc_large_from_grid.jpg" alt="Example" width="500"/>
 </p>

 Note that the above raster includes traffic in areas outside of Manhattan; the image is not masked to just the Manhattan polygon.
-This result can also be achieved when using the `gt_make_raster_from_polygon()` function by setting `crop_to_polygon` to `FALSE`.
+This result can also be achieved when using the `gt_make_raster_from_polygon()` function by setting `mask_to_polygon` to `FALSE`.